 Consider the countless ways you probably use salt, flour, cooking oil, and sugar as food ingredients.
 Many of these staple foods are fortified with essential vitamins and minerals, making food processors key players in fighting malnutrition.
-During tough economic times, such as those brought on by the COVID-19 crisis, dietary diversity decreases, and consumers tend to favor calories over nutrients.
+During tough economic times, dietary diversity decreases, and consumers tend to favor calories over nutrients.
 Ensuring the availability, safety, and nutrient value (through fortification) of these staple foods becomes all the more critical, and it is processors who carry this responsibility.

 TechnoServe works with food processing companies across sub-Saharan Africa to improve their operations and safety practices so they can purchase more crops from farmers, create more jobs, and provide more high-quality, nutritious food for consumers.
 Working with partners like the U.S. Agency for International Development and the nonprofit Partners in Food Solutions, TechnoServe has helped over 1,600 food processing companies in six African countries improve their standards and operations, benefiting millions of consumers and strengthening the market for millions of local farmers.